LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2017-02-12-Java-Review.md

 hierarchy to your subclass.
 The subclass constructor calls constructor up the hierarchy until
 it reaches Object, then initializes variables starting with Object all the way back down to
 your subclass.
+Consider the following class definition:
+    public class Person {
+        private String name;

+        public Person( String n ) {
+            super();
+            this.name = n;
+        }
+        public void setName( String n ) {
+            this.name = n;
+        }
+    }

+     public class Student extends Person {
+        public Student () {
+            this.setName("Student");
+        }
+    }

+    Suppose that in a main method you call
+    ``Student s = new Student()``
+    What will be the value of the name variable for this object?
+    There is a compile error:
+    It is because the Person class has no default(no-argument) constructor.
+Since the student
+    constructor doesn't explicitly call the super with an argument, java will attempt to call
+    the Person's non-existent no-argument constructor automatically.

+**Overloading vs. Overriding**
+Overloading: Same class has same method name with different parameters.
+Overriding: Subclass has same method name with the same parameters as the super class